Module scenariogeneration.xodr.signals_objects

 Expand source code

-Note: only the same typ of corners can be added
+Note: Only the same type of corners can be added.

 Parameters